TrueWinter/serverMon/README.md

 }
 ```

 Configuring the notifications object in the config file will allow you to receive uptime/downtime notifications.
-Pushover and Discord webhooks are supported.
+Pushover, Discord webhooks and Telegram are supported.

 It is recommended to use a proxy such as Nginx to proxy port 80 and 443 to ServerMon's port (18514).